adrirubio/Perceptron/README.md

 4. **Run Perceptron**:
-    - After all models are trained, run the following script to start using Perceptron:
+    - Next run the following script to start using Perceptron:

       ```python
       !pip install transformers